mythril-forge/homebrew-classes/cleric/cleric-spellcasting.md

 Your spellcasting ability will influence the maximum number of spells you can prepare.
 Each spell must either be a cantrip or of a level for which you have spell slots, as shown on the Cleric table.

-`Max. prepared spells = your cleric level + your Wisdom modifier + your proficiency bonus`
+`Max. prepared spells = your cleric level + your Wisdom Modifier + your Proficiency Bonus`

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of cleric spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.